-Developer shall perform all drainage Design Work in compliance with the requirements of this Section DR 445.
-Developer shall provide a highway drainage design that minimizes off-site impacts while maintaining a frequency of protection for the highway in accordance with this Section DR 445.
+- 3 Developer shall perform all drainage Design Work in compliance with the requirements of - 4 Section DR 445 of the TPs.
+Developer shall provide a highway drainage design that minimizes - 5 off-site impacts while maintaining a frequency of protection for the highway in accordance with - 6 Section DR 445 of the TPs.

-9 Developer shall perform all drainage Design Work in accordance with the standards, manuals, 10 and guidelines listed in Table 445-1.
+9 Developer shall perform all drainage Design Work in accordance with the standards, manuals, and guidelines listed in Table 445-1.

-Table 445-1 Standards

-No. Agency Title

-1 FHWA Hydraulic Design of Highway Culverts, Hydraulic Design Series No. 5

-2 FHWA Urban Drainage Design Manual, Hydraulic Engineering Circular No. 22
+Table 445-1 Standards No. Agency Title 1 FHWA Hydraulic Design of Highway Culverts, Hydraulic Design Series No. 5 2 FHWA Urban Drainage Design Manual, Hydraulic Engineering Circular No. 22

-·